IMMI-REG

 “Immigration and the regional level” (IMMI-REG) is a framework research initiative which engages in a comparative way with the approach to immigration and integration at the sub-state, and in particular the regional level, integrating a number of single research projects.
 Hence, the framework research initiative aims at exploring whether there is a specific regional migration governance, and what differentiates such a regional migration governance from the approaches at the local and central state level.
 Currently, single research projects focus on four interrelated dimensions: 1) a meta-analysis of literature on "immigration and the regional level", with a particular focus on Europe and North America; 2) a collection of data on regional approaches to immigrant and refugee integration as part of the wider EU-funded project “REGIN”; 3) a mapping of relevant actors and their relations between each other supporting asylum seekers and refugees operating on the substate (regional and local level); and 4) a comparison of political discourses of regionalist parties (both with and without nationalist aspirations.

 This framework project advances first our understanding of the multilevel governance of migration.
-Second, some of the research projects explore the behaviour and approaches of specific actors (such as political parties, regional governments, regionally based non-governmental bodies), thus complementing the picture on regional agency in the field of migration, which is crucial to the PACS research group.
+Second, some of the research projects explore the behaviour and approaches of specific actors (such as political parties, regional governments, regionally based non-governmental bodies), thus complementing the picture on regional agency in the field of migration.

 Related Publications: